༄༅། ཤར་པའི་རིག་གཞུང་།

 Our festivals are vibrant expressions of faith, community, and tradition.
 Join us in celebrating these special occasions.

-Losar (Tibetan New Year)
+Losar (Sherpa New Year)

 The most important festival, Losar celebrates the new year with family gatherings, feasting, traditional dances, and ceremonies spanning several days.